yuanwu2017/llm-d-infra/quickstart/README.md

 This guide will walk you through the steps to install and deploy llm-d on a Kubernetes cluster, using an opinionated flow in order to get up and running as quickly as possible.

-## Client Configuration
+## Prerequisites

+### Tool Dependencies

-You will need to install some dependencies (like helm, yq, git, etc.) and have a HuggingFace token for most of the examples.
-We have documented those requirements and instructions on this in the [dependencies directory](./dependencies/).
+You will need to install some dependencies (like helm, yq, git, etc.) and have a HuggingFace token for most examples.
+We have documented these requirements and instructions in the [dependencies directory](./dependencies/README.md).
+To install the dependencies, use the provided [install-deps.sh](./dependencies/install-deps.sh) script.

+### HuggingFace Token

+A HuggingFace token is required to download models from the HuggingFace Hub.
+You must create a Kubernetes secret containing your HuggingFace token in the target namespace before deployment, see [instructions](./dependencies/README.md#huggingface-token).

+### Gateway Control Plane

+Additionally, it is assumed you have configured and deployed your Gateway Control Plane and their prerequisite CRDs.
+For information on this, see the [gateway-control-plane-providers](./gateway-control-plane-providers/README.md).

 ### Target Platforms